Shape Constraints in Symbolic Regression using Penalized Least Squares: Experiments

 All three algorithmic variants are allowed to use up to 30~iterations for each parameter identification subproblem.
 In fact, the \base and \obj variants use a Levenberg-Marquardt method for this purpose.
-The third variant \minimobj allots a budget of up to 20~Levenberg-Marquardt iterations without constraint penalization.
-Provided that the mean absolute relative error is smaller than the pre-selected parameter \parameter{max_mare_for_constr_fit}, an additional maximum of 10~Newton iterations of the problem with constraint penalization follow.
-The parameter \parameter{max_mare_for_constr_fit} is set \SI[round-mode = figures, round-precision = 1]{5}{\percent} higher than set the noise level of the data.
-The constraint penalty coefficient \parameter{constr_penalty_factor} is fixed and set to~1.
+The third variant \minimobj allots a budget of up to 20~iterations without \ac{SC} penalization.
+Provided that the \ac{MARE} is smaller than a pre-selected boundary, an additional maximum of 10~iterations with \ac{SC} penalization follow.
+This boundary is set \SI[round-mode = figures, round-precision = 1]{5}{\percent} higher than the set noise level of the data.
+The \ac{SC} penalty coefficient is fixed at~$1$.